How Invest for Impact Works

 Once all of the teams have presented, the winners will be announced.
 The judges will then circulate between the teams and provide feedback.
 A reception will follow at a restaurant or bar nearby.

-Please email Owen Woodhouse if you are interested in learning more about the event!
+Please email Libby Parsons if you are interested in learning more about the event!